FXDROS/OS212/KernelError.md

 # Kernel Driver Error While Running VirtualBox

-When you are trying to run your Guest in VirtualBox, you probably will see this error that caused by incomplete setup of the Kernel Driver.<br><br>
+When you are trying to run your Debian Guest in VirtualBox, you probably will see this error that caused by incomplete setup of the Kernel Driver.<br><br>

 ![](./public/17.png)